 For more on Harry Whitney and his clinic schedule visit: www.HarryWhitney.com.
-The Tennessee six-day intensive horsemanship clinic is set again for this year and will be held May 16-21.
+The Tennessee six-day intensive horsemanship clinic is set again for this year and will be held in May.

 This article originally appeared in Eclectic Horseman Issue No. 83

 Screech! went the brakes to the horse’s surprise; then a few backwards steps; then a moment with the clutch pushed in as Harry and the horse hovered there exchanging feels.

 “Now go, but not like that,” Harry said to the horse from the saddle.

 “But I have to go like that; that’s how I go!” replied the horse, indicating his belief that with a rider, head upwards, withers crashed downwards, tightness throughout his top line, and tail swishing sharply were essential elements to a horse going.